listenToRipley/ReactNative/Notes/Components.md

 Within onChangeText, we had to provide two way binding by using value within an TextInput.

+### Children

+You can also pass children, the element's inner text but use the word `children` as your props to the passed component.

 ## Interactions

 If you want to select items, that are not buttons, you have to provide specific components that will allow this, such as Pressable or Touchable.